openmrs-indianaems/openmrs-docker-indianaems/README.md

 cd openmrs-docker-indianaems
 ```

+NOTE: environment files for staging and production are encrypted using `git-crypt`.
+Your public gpg key must be
+registered within the repository before you can access these encrypted files.

 ## Running the dev environment locally in a single instance

 To start the containers in a detached mode: